^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Immunoreactive trypsin in the blood of newborns (test for congenital cystic fibrosis)
+Immunoreactive trypsin in blood in newborns (test for congenital cystic fibrosis)

 Medical expert of the article